-Intended outcome Success criteria Improved attainment for disadvantaged pupils in all subjects, relative to their starting points as identified through baseline assessments.
-Assessment and monitoring data indicates progress from baseline assessments Successful engagement in intervention programmes Improve reading comprehension among disadvantaged pupils. - Improved reading age data Improved metacognitive and self-regulated strategies among disadvantaged pupils Teacher assessment - progress &amp; attainment data reports across all subjects.
-Wellbeing, Participation and Independence data Pupil voice (subject and whole school) - students can identify their strengths and weaknesses in learning To achieve and sustain improved wellbeing for all pupils, including those who are disadvantaged.
-Student Inventry data shows students mental health is not a barrier to learning Pupil voice Involvement and engagement in social activities and trips visits Improved attendance To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils Timetables increase Individual attendance improved (high mobility of students at CHS KS3 and KS4) Disadvantaged pupils have greater confidence and independence to help them engage more with the wider community and prepare for adulthood.
-Completion of Thrive Completion of Art Therapy Enrichment activities in and out of school D of E participation (including residentials) Disadvantaged pupils feel better prepared for career progression and / or Higher Education - Participation in work experience opportunities through mentoring and work experience.
-Student engagement with Connexions and post 16 plans Fewer NEET students Disadvantaged pupils will have equitable access to all activities and resources No disadvantaged pupil will miss out on activities or resources - these are funded through our PP funding
+Intended outcome Success criteria 1.
+Improved attainment for disadvantaged pupils in all subjects, relative to their starting points as identified through baseline assessments.
+Assessment and monitoring data indicates progress from baseline assessments Successful engagement in intervention programmes 2.
+Improve reading comprehension among disadvantaged pupils.
+Improved reading age data Identified areas of difficulty from Reading and Spelling Test data 3.
+Improved metacognitive and self-regulated strategies among disadvantaged pupils across all subjects.
+Teacher assessment data shows progress from starting point/baseline assessment Wellbeing, Participation and Independence data shows improvement over time Pupil voice (subject and whole school) - students can identify their strengths and weaknesses in learning 4.
+To achieve and sustain improved wellbeing for all pupils, including those who are disadvantaged.
+Pupil voice data indicates improving wellbeing and positive attitude to learning.
+Increased attendance and timetables.
+Involvement and engagement in social activities and trips visits Engagement with Youth Worker 5.
+To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils Timetables increase Individual attendance improved (high mobility of students at CHS KS3 and KS4) 6.
+Disadvantaged pupils have greater confidence and independence to help them engage more with the wider community and prepare for adulthood.
+Completion of Thrive Completion of Art Therapy Enrichment activities in and out of school

+D of E participation (including residentials) Disadvantaged pupils feel better prepared for career progression and / or Higher Education opportunities through mentoring and work experience.
+Participation in work experience Student engagement with Connexions and post 16 plans Disadvantaged pupils will have equitable access to all activities and resources No disadvantaged pupil will miss out on activities or resources - these are funded through our PP funding